-Year 4 (Project Phase)
+4th YEAR (Project Phase)

-They are involved in the different projects carried out in collaboration with the school’s institutional partners.
-Participation in the research and creation workshops (ARC) and workshops reinforces immersion in the different worlds of scenography, and nourishes the student’s personal practice.
-Seminars are given in aesthetics, art history, scenology, and foreign languages; introductory courses in research are initially aimed at acquiring a methodology.
-The writing of the graduate thesis is thus initiated.
+They are involved in the various projects carried out in collaboration with the school’s institutional partners.
+The participation in the research and creation workshops (ARC) reinforces the immersion in the different universes of scenography, and nourishes the personal practice of the student.
+Seminars are given in aesthetics, art history, scenology, and foreign languages; the introductory research courses are aimed initially at acquiring a methodology.
+The writing of the second cycle thesis is thus initiated.

 Coordination: Dominique Drillot

-Year 5 (Project Phase)
+5th Year (Project Phase)

 Coordination : Renaud Layrac